-Yesterday I wrote about some memories from my young childhood.
-Whilst I sat pondering over today’s subject, Karen suggested I try recall further memories………..
-Only funny ones this time!
+A few days back I wrote about some memories from my young childhood.
+Whilst mulling over a topic for today’s prose, Karen suggested I try journal further memories………..
+Only funny ones this time.

-To be honest, she really said “Did you eat that last Kit Kat, Gary?!” but I thought I’d use a bit of artistic licence in my introduction, as a topic of memories has more mileage than Kit Kat’s!
+To be honest, she really said “Was it you who ate that last Kit Kat, Gary?” but I concluded a narrative subject reflecting childhood memories has more mileage than Kit Kats.

 The paragraph above was nearly the last thing I ever wrote.
 I’ve just foolishly thrown a whole liquorice Catherine wheel in my mouth, causing me nearly to choke to death.

-However, taking Karen’s suggestion onboard, I’m going to relay memories of my introduction to swearing.
+Anyway, I digress…..
+Taking Karen’s suggestion onboard, I’m going to relay memories of my introduction to swearing:_

-I liked to make my impersonation of the Willenhall born striker accurate, so I would pull my sleeves over my hands while running with the ball, as well as mimicking his goal celebration when I scored.
-My number 8 sock tags were a sod to play in, but Clarkey wore them so I had to as well!
+I liked to make my impersonation of the Willenhall born striker to be forensically accurate, so I would pull my sleeves over my hands while running with the ball.
+Additionally, I mimicked his goal celebration when I scored along with adorning number 8 sock tags donned by the slim striker.

 Everything was going swimmingly until a kid nicknamed Curly, who lived at the end of our street, came over and asked if he could have a game.
 He imaginatively got the name Curly as he had curly hair.
 We didn’t waste much time thinking up nicknames in Dorchester Gardens, there was too much footy and cricket to play.

-I’m not sure why, as I wasn’t a spiteful kid, but I responded with a new word that I had overheard an older kid at junior school use earlier in the week; when I promptly told him to “F*** Off !!!”
+I’m not sure why, as I wasn’t a spiteful kid, but I responded to Curly with a new word that I had overheard an older kid at junior school use earlier in the week.
+Promptly advising him to “F*** Off!”

 When I used this word for the first time, little did I know of its inappropriate meaning and that I shouldn’t be using it as a young child.
 Well, that was until my mum raced out of the house, dragged me in and immediately grounded me for the day.

-I was in a bit of a shock at the rollocking I was getting, in the front room of our modest semi!
-My mum, who’d heard me inadvertently swear through the open front window, told me never to use that word again (which, of course, I haven’t until today !!) and sent me to my room.
+Stood in the front room of our modest semi-detached home, I was in a bit of a shock at the rollocking I was getting.
+My mum, who’d heard me inadvertently swear through the open front window, told me never to use that word again (which, of course, I haven’t until today… cough, cough) and sent me to my room.

 I forlornly wandered upstairs to my bedroom with the sleeves of my white Leeds top still pulled over my hands.
-As I sat on my bed reflecting on the incident, I ripped off my sock tags in frustration and thought to myself I bet Allan Clarke didn’t get to his level at football by being hauled into the house, by his mum, when one on one with the keeper!
+As I sat on my bed reflecting on the incident, I ripped off my sock tags in frustration.
+In my displeasure I pondered that I bet Allan Clarke didn’t get to his level at football by his mum hauling him into the house when one on one with the keeper!

 Looking back I think her anger was exacerbated by the fact my grandad Charlie had come up from Leeds for the weekend and had overheard me cursing.
-I recall grandad fighting back the laughter at my use of the F word in all innocence.
+I recall grandad fighting back the laughter at my innocent use of the F word.
 However, he couldn’t be seen to undermine his daughter’s disciplining of me, so suppressed any overt laughter.

 It was a warm summers day, the chaffinches were chirping merrily.
-A solitary wood pigeon sat overlooking play in the back garden of our grandma and grandad’s holiday bungalow in Reighton, near Filey.
+A solitary wood pigeon sat overlooking play in the back garden of our grandma and grandad’s holiday bungalow in Reighton, in East Yorkshire.

 When we played cricket we used to record each ball and run into a miniature score book and play in a Test Match format.
 This meant whoever bowled first would have to get the other one out 10 times before they got to bat.
 Bearing in mind there were no fielders to take catches and that we were recording every ball in our score book, these innings could take quite some time.

 On this particular occasion I was England and bowled first at our Ian (who was Australia).
 He’d batted for hours and racked up a mammoth score.
-Not unlike the last Ashes test in 2015!
+Not unlike Ashes tests in the 1990’s.

-Tired and sweaty after my hours bowling I picked up the little Eland bat we had and took guard expecting to face Dennis Lillee, …….. err I mean our Ian, for the first ball of my innings.
+Tired and sweaty after my hours bowling I picked up the little Eland bat we had and took guard expecting to face Dennis Lillee (our Ian) for the first ball of my innings.

 Instead I saw him wandering towards the bungalow door with the parting shot of “I’m off inside, I’m bored with this!”.

-After giving my all bowling at the Australians for hours on a flat batting track, I was now looking forward to making hay on it myself; so I was not happy with Ian’s response.
-I stormed into the house and plumped myself aggressively into an armchair tutting and sighing.
+After giving my all bowling at the Australians for hours on a flat batting track, I was now looking forward to making hay on it myself so wasn’t happy with our Ian’s response.
+I stormed into the house and disenchanted plumped myself into an armchair tutting and sighing.

 My mum and dad and baby sister Helen were in the living room of the bungalow.
-I’m not sure where Ian had gone!
+I’m not sure where Ian had gone at this point.
 My parents, aware I was less than happy, questioned “What’s up Gary !?”.

 Red of face from a mixture of the sun, tiredness and anger I retorted “I’ve just bowled at our Ian for three hours and now it’s my turn to bat he doesn’t want to play anymore!”